 Sunderland Symphony Orchestra is a group of talented musicians and friends who enjoy playing music together on a voluntary basis and who are keen to share their work in quarterly concerts, community events, and inclusive outreach learning programmes.
 The charity membership includes non-playing volunteers who assist the successful running of all aspects of the work of the orchestra.

 Sunderland Symphony Orchestra (SSO) welcomes new members.
 We work closely with the Sunderland Youth Orchestra (SYO) in helping to bring on beginners who may wish to join the SSO as players when they are ready.
-New players in the SSO concert orchestra are by appointment of the Musical Director, and are usually players from Grade 5 to Diploma Plus.
+New players in the SSO Concert Orchestra are by appointment of the Musical Director, and are usually players from Grade 5 to Diploma Plus.
 Our inclusive developmental work stands with our high standards of musicianship.